Code-Institute-Submissions/Visit-East-Cork/README.md

 ### 3.4 APIs

 - **[Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview)**
     - The project uses **Google Maps Javascript** to generate the primary website attraction, the local area map.
-In order to use this API on your website, a developed must create a billing account and generate an API key.
+In order to use this API on a website, a developed must create a billing account and generate an API key.
 This key and account allows the owner to access the maps database.
 In order to access places through the Autocomplete Search, the developer must also link the Google Place Library to their API key and billing account.
 This can be challenging as it is advised that developers restrict their keys do that they are not abused by a third party.
 This can sometimes cause the Gogole Maps API to fail if Google does not recognise the website that is trying to load the map.

 - **[EmailJS API](https://www.emailjs.com/)**
     - The project uses **EmailJS** to add functionality to the website contact form.
 This API was utilised in a Code Institute Project and it allows the developer to link the contact form to their email address and inturn provides a method of communication for the website users.
 EmailJS requires developers to set up an account and link it to their email address.